Income Protection is designed to replace a proportion of your salary if you’re medically unable to work due to any illness or injury.

 Insurers use slightly different criteria for categorising declined claims; for example, some insurers might treat a fraudulent claim as declined, whereas others could have a different way of classing them.

-Give this, the above table isn’t a simple measure of whether which insurer offers the best Income Protection Insurance – one insurer might have better policy wording or could be more suited to you.
+Given this, the above table isn’t a simple measure of whether which insurer offers the best Income Protection Insurance.
+One insurer might have better policy wording or could be more suited to you.
 That’s why it’s helpful to get advice from someone who knows the market and providers inside out.

 When considering income protection insurance, above all you’ll want to ensure that your selected insurer will pay the benefit you’re entitled to in the event of a genuine claim, being there when you need the financial support the most.